AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 For April's one-hidden-layer network, the IBP pass already obtains the exact pre-activation intervals $z_1\in[0.1,0.9]$ and $z_2\in[-0.4,0.4]$.
 CROWN-IBP therefore builds the same ReLU lines and repeats the margin calculation above, giving $m\geq0.1$.
-This equality is specific to April's shallow network, where IBP computes exact intervals for the first affine layer.
+This matching bound is specific to April's shallow network, where IBP computes exact intervals for the first affine layer.

 The forward IBP pass is cheap because it carries two numbers per hidden value.
 In a deeper network, its intervals may already combine incompatible hidden